engie-group/shaystack/README.md

 ## Using with Excel or PowerBI

-Because the default negotiated format is CSV, you can call these API with PowerQuery or Excel.
-Try the sample file ' HaystackAPI.xlsm' and set haystack url (http://10.0.2.2:3000/haystack with a local virtual windows).
+Because the default negotiated format is CSV, you can call the REST API with PowerQuery or Excel.
+Try the sample file ['HaystackAPI.xlsm'](HaystackAPI.xlsm) and set a correct haystack url (http://10.0.2.2:3000/haystack with a local virtual windows).
+You can load all the data inside Excel table.

 ## Using with Amazon AWS

-This module offers two layer to use AWS cloud.
+This module offers two layers to use AWS cloud.
 It's possible to publish the haystack files in a bucket, and use the URL provider to expose an API (REST and GraphQL) and it's possible to use the AWS Lambda to publish the API.